harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md

 The `Use OIDC` credential option is currently behind the feature flag `CDS_AWS_OIDC_AUTHENTICATION`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-Currently, this option is only supported for Kubernetes, Helm, Terraform, and CloudFormation deployment types.
+Currently, this option is only supported for Kubernetes, Helm, Terraform, ECS, and CloudFormation deployment types.
 :::

 :::warning